biagiomattialarosa/biagiomattialarosa.github.io/collaborate.md

 - Explanation by Example and Counterfactuals
 - Concept-based explanations

-I would also very happy to work, deepening my knowledge on them, on:
+If you want to collaborate with me or do you want to be supervised by me, please send me an email with the subject **[collaboration]**, indicating your advisor/laboratory.
+Usually, my response time is less than 1 day.
+ I have many projects available on several XAI topics other than the topics listed above, like:
 - Explainable Reinforcement Learning.

-If you want to collaborate with me and you are a graduate student or a phd student, please send me an email with the subject **[collaboration]**, indicating your advisor/laboratory.
-Usually, my response time is less than 1 day.
+- XAI methods to improve the training process
+- Intepretable latent spaces